Gone are the days when food deliveries in Singapore are only limited to pizzas, burgers, and fast food.

 The 26 zones are: Aljunied, Ang Mo Kio, Bedok, Bishan, Bukit Batok, Bukit Merah, Bukit Timah, Central Business District, Chua Chu kang/Bukit Panjang, Clementi, Hougang, Jurong East, Kallang, Katong, Kaki Bukit, Novena, Pasir Ris/Changi, Queenstown, Sembawang, Sengkang/Punggol, Sentosa Cove, Serangoon, Tampines, Tanah Merah, Tanglin and Woodlands.

-What’s more, use my promo code DFDROO to enjoy $15 off your First Deliveroo order.
-Valid till 3 September.
+What’s more, use the promo code Promo Code ”DFDROO” to enjoy $10 off your First Deliveroo order.
+Valid till 28 Feb 2017

 * This entry is brought to you in partnership with Deliveroo.